develosi/factor_fitness/TESTING.md

 Google Lighthouse within the Chrome Developer Tools was used to test for performance, accessibility, best practices and SEO.

-Most performance issues related to the MaterializeCSS library, I would like to spend more time on this to figure out how it can be improved upon.
+Most performance issues related to the bootstrap library and also image formats.

+In the future I would like to spend more time on this to see how the performance could be improved.
+Immediate areas to focus on are using file formats such as WebP, improving cache settings and fixing render blocking resources.

 ### Desktop Results